 Section 1: Elections for the subsequent school year are to take place no later than six (6) weeks prior to the end of the school year.
 Freshman elections will take place within the first four weeks of the first semester unless other plans have been made by the previous Executive Board and both houses of Congress.
-The Class elections will take place two weeks after ASB elections.
-Petitions for Class Congress will be available immediately following Class elections from the Activities Director.
+The Class elections will take place no later than 2 months after Executive Board elections.
+Petitions for Class Congress will be available immediately following Class elections from the Executive Board.